Maggie-XShen/smc-in-a-box/README.md

 # SCIF: Privacy-Preserving Statistics Collection with Input Validation and Full Security
-This repository contains the prototype implementation of SCIF, appearing in Proceedings on Privacy Enhancing Technologies (PoPETS), 2025.
+This repository contains the SCIF prototype, which will be presented in Proceedings on Privacy Enhancing Technologies (PoPETS), 2025.

-SCIF is a practical system for private statistics,  comprising clients, several secure multiparty computation servers, and output party(e.g., data analyst) written in Golang.
-The system guarantees that all honest clients' inputs are included in final result and all malformed inputs from malicious clients are excluded from final result.
-Even though a minority of malicious servers exist, they will not prevent the output party computing the final result.
-For more details, please refer to the [paper](https://eprint.iacr.org/2024/1821).
+SCIF is a practical private statistics system, built in Golang, consisting of clients, secure multiparty computation servers, and an output party (e.g., data analyst).
+It ensures that honest clients' inputs are included in the final result, while excluding malicious inputs.
+Even with a minority of malicious servers, the output party can still compute the final result.
+For more details, refer to the [paper](https://eprint.iacr.org/2024/1821).

 ## Build & Run with Docker Compose
-One-command local execution.
-This allows all parties running on the same machine.
-At folder local, after preparing each party's template, compile then run
+To start up a cluster of servers, an output party and a cluster of clients, go to the local folder and run:
 ```
 ./local
 ```